 The Group has material unused tax losses carried forward at the balance sheet date.
-A deferred tax asset of £1.9m (2022: £0.3m) has been recognised in respect of the Group's historic UK trading losses which are being carried forward (see Note 13).
-The increase in the asset recognised compared with the prior year is a result of the improvement in current trading along with the Directors future anticipated performance of the Group.
-The utilisation of these losses is dependent on the existence of future taxable profits, to which the tax losses can be applied against.
+A deferred tax asset of £1.5m (2023: £1.9m) has been recognised in respect of the Group's historic UK trading losses which are being carried forward (see Note 13).
+The decrease in the asset recognised compared with the prior year is a result of the utilisation of losses in the current year against current year taxable profits.
+The future utilisation of these losses is dependent on the existence of future taxable profits, to which the tax losses can be applied against.

-In assessing the quantum and probability of recovery of tax losses carried forward, the Directors have reviewed the Group's threeyear forecasts used for both the going concern assessment and annual impairment testing, which have been approved by the Board.
+In assessing the quantum and probability of recovery of tax losses carried forward, the Directors have reviewed the Group's three-year forecasts used for both the going concern assessment and annual impairment testing, which have been approved by the Board.
 The process of forecasting future performance is inherently subject to estimation uncertainty.
 To the extent assumptions regarding future profitability change, there can be an increase or decrease in the amounts recognised in respect of deferred tax assets as well as the amounts recognised in income in the period in which the change occurs.